License Change

 Byron continues on the ampersand issue:

 I’m not going to accept your argument that it’s not harmful to produce invalid HTML.
 What would your code produce for: http://example.com/entities.cgi?entity=& The requirements are that it should produce exactly that since that will work in all known browsers and would break in all known browsers if the ampersand wasn’t escaped.
 Since I didn’t personally write the code I can’t be certain that it does output that, but that’s what it should do.
+It should output whatever it is that makes things the most compatible so our users are the most happy.

 Living In Academia